 Irish Domains advertises its hosting packages as “cloud hosting,” implying super-fast page loading speeds, but when I tested it, its performance was decidedly average.
 Affordability is its most attractive feature, as it’s a no-frills hosting provider that gives you most of the features you need at a budget-friendly price.
-Is this enough, or would you be better off with an international host like Hostinger, which provides great performance at an even lower price?

 Since there are few international hosting companies that actually have data centres in Ireland, it makes sense to look to smaller, local companies like Irish Domains if your website visitors are mainly located in this region.
 But can Irish Domains compete with its international rivals on performance, features, and customer service?
 That’s what I set out to discover when I began testing this provider for myself.

 My experience was very mixed.
 It was incredibly reliable with regards to uptime, and its performance was okay – but there were some things I really didn’t like and you should know about them before you sign up.